tkurtbond/tkurtbond.github.io/posts/2008/08/02/gaming-career/index.rst

 Most of my buying WFRP was during my hiatus?

-I really only came to understand `RuneQuest` during my hiatus from gaming, in the 90s, when I started seriously to track down the RQ3 material I'd never know about, including the post RQ3 fanzines.
-I even found a copy of RQ2 in a game store in Austin, Texas, while there on travel for work.
+I really only came to understand `RuneQuest` during my hiatus from gaming, in the 90s, when I started seriously to track down the `RQ3` material I'd never know about, including the post RQ3 fanzines.
+I even found a copy of `RQ2` in a game store in Austin, Texas, while there on travel for work.

-RQ found ... earlier than GURPS, later? but only understood much later in 90s during my serious RQ buying days after ran long GURPS campaign (Call of Cthulhu/Elric helped understand/like RQ?) and bought RQ2.
+`RQ` found … earlier than `GURPS`, later? but only understood much later in 90s during my serious `RQ` buying days after I ran a long `GURPS` campaign (`Call of Cthulhu`/`Elric` helped understand/like RQ?) and bought `RQ2`.
 Early GURPS gaming at college BAMF?
-Compare to dates of Alusia becoming GURPS?
+Compare to dates of Alusia becoming `GURPS`?

 Tékumel.
 Call of Cthulhu.
 Jorune.